Select Page

 3.1 Division of Germany

-During the blockade, West Berlin relied solely on air access for supplies.
-This led to the formal division of Germany into two separate countries in 1949: the Federal Republic of Germany (West Germany) and the German Democratic Republic (East Germany).
-The division of Germany became one of the key geopolitical divides during the Cold War.
+Aberdeen flank during the blockade thus had only air access to food supplies.
+This led to the formal division of Germany into two separate countries in 1949: The Federal Republic of Germany known as West Germany and the German Democratic Republic also known as East Germany.
+West Germany and East Germany quickly became one of the major fault lines of the geopolitics around the Cold War.

 3.2 Creation of NATO